Insights in your inbox

 Pros and Cons of 3PL

 3PLs have many benefits over other categories of logistics.
 The benefits include logistics expertise use rather than in-house workers, easier technological adoption, and flexibility in location, offers, resources, and workforce.
-Furthermore, utilizing a 3PL can be cost-effective and has the fastest add-on possibilities for brands that have high turnover or higher than normal attrition rates.
+Furthermore, utilizing a 3PL can be cost-effective and has the fastest add-on possibilities for brands that have high turnover or higher-than-normal attrition rates.

 While 3PL has its benefits, it also has drawbacks.
 Companies will lose control over the shipping and logistics operations of their business.
 Outsourcing this division of your business means you are under the operations of your 3PL and hand them the ability to meet the accuracy of orders, lead-time, and transportation logistics.